-- 4.1.1 All adults working with children and young people are in a position of trust in relation to the individuals in their care.
-Staff are expected to adopt high standards of personal integrity and conduct and behave in such a way that does not compromise their position both within or outside SAST or the safety and welfare of children. - 4.1.2 The Teaching Standards issued by the Department for Education also sets out the minimum professional standards for the teaching profession and states that a teacher is expected to demonstrate consistently high standards of personal and professional conduct. - 4.1.3 There may be times where an individual's actions in their personal life come under scrutiny from the community, the media, or public authorities, including in the community.
+- All adults working with children and young people are in a position of trust in relation to the individuals in their care.
+Staff are expected to adopt high standards of personal integrity and conduct and behave in such a way that does not compromise their position or the reputation of the trust, or the safety and welfare of children, both within and outside SAST. - The Teaching Standards issued by the Department for Education sets out the minimum professional standards for the teaching profession and states that a teacher is expected to demonstrate consistently high standards of personal and professional conduct. - There may be times where an individual's actions in their personal life come under scrutiny from the community, the media, or public authorities, including in the community.
 Staff should be aware that their behaviour, either in or out of the workplace, could compromise their position within the work setting in relation to the protection of children, loss of trust and confidence, or bringing the employer into disrepute.
-Such behaviour may also result in-prohibition from teaching by the NCTL, a bar from engaging in regulated activity, or action by another relevant regulatory body. - 4.1.4 It is acknowledged that staff may have genuine friendships and social contact with parents of pupils, independent of the professional relationship.
-Staff should however, also be aware that professionals who sexually harm children often seek to establish relationships and contact outside of the workplace with both the child and their parents, in order to "groom" the adult and the child and/or create opportunities for sexual abuse.
-It is also important to recognise that social contact may provide opportunities for sexual abuse.
+Such behaviour may also result in prohibition from teaching by the TLA, a bar from engaging in regulated activity, or action by another relevant regulatory body. - It is acknowledged that staff may have genuine friendships and social contact with parents of pupils, independent of the professional relationship.
+Staff should, however, also be aware that professionals who sexually harm children often seek to establish relationships and contact outside of the workplace with both the child and their parents, in order to "groom" the adult and the child and/or create opportunities for sexual abuse.
+It is important to recognise that social contact may provide opportunities for sexual abuse.
 It is also important to recognise that social contact may provide opportunities for other types of grooming such as for the purpose of sexual exploitation or radicalisation.